Wang Dongxing: Arresting the Gang of Four and prominence under Hua Guofeng

 Wang was instrumental in the coup d'état against the Gang of Four immediately after Mao's death.
 On orders from Hua Guofeng (Mao's designated successor) he assembled a group of trusted officers, made them swear an oath of loyalty and secrecy, and instructed them to "shoot to kill" if there was any armed resistance.

-In the event, no blood was shed: Jiang Qing’s three close associates (Zhang Chunqiao, Yao Wenyuan and Wang Hongwen) were quickly and easily arrested after being lured to a high-level meeting in Zhongnanhai, ostensibly to discuss the building of Mao's Mausoleum and the publication of his latest works.
+In the event, no blood was shed: Jiang Qing's three close associates (Zhang Chunqiao, Yao Wenyuan and Wang Hongwen) were quickly and easily arrested after being lured to a high-level meeting in Zhongnanhai, ostensibly to discuss the building of Mao's Mausoleum and the publication of his latest works.
 Jiang herself was seized separately, again with no resistance.

 Wang Dongxing was prominent under Chairman Hua Guofeng, being named Vice Chairman of the Chinese Communist Party and one of the five members of the Politburo Standing Committee, a committee whose membership varies between 5 and 11 and includes the top leadership of the Chinese Communist Party.

 Later years

 Wang Dongxing and his patron Hua Guofeng were gradually outmaneuvered by Deng Xiaoping who rose to supreme power and were deprived of all their important government and Party posts in the early 1980s.

 However, as a gesture both to Wang's role as personal protector of Mao, and also to signal that political foes would no longer be persecuted, Wang was elected to the last alternate position of the CPC Central Committee at the 12th National Congress, in 1982.

-After Mao’s death, Wang remained a constant supporter of the Chairman's memory, always visiting the mausoleum in Tiananmen Square with flowers on Mao’s birthday, and also published a diary in 1993 to commemorate the 100th anniversary of Mao’s birth.
+After Mao's death, Wang remained a constant supporter of the chairman's memory, always visiting the mausoleum in Tiananmen Square with flowers on Mao's birthday, and also published a diary in 1993 to commemorate the 100th anniversary of Mao's birth.

 In 2011 he complained that Chinese socialism was in retreat, and that everyone was now "fixated on getting money".
 No Chinese political leader would have dared talk publicly in such a way, but Wang remained wedded to his early beliefs (thus becoming a champion of the Chinese New Left), declaring himself "a loyal soldier of Chairman Mao to the end".

-Wang died on 21 August 2015 in Beijing at the age of 99 (100 according to Chinese tradition).
+Wang died on 21 August 2015 in Beijing at the age of 99.